 And perhaps the tension and violence that exists between followers of different religious groups today is to be expected at this stage in our evolution.
 When a clash of beliefs manifests people can become close-minded while demanding that their beliefs must reign supreme.
 They try to convert the detractors to their beliefs, or worse.
 But this must be struck down as intolerant.
 The Greatest Love will never choose or represent one loving religion, one set of beliefs, over another.
 It will never happen.
 Yes in the past They have sent prophets, Messiahs, and leaders to establish different beliefs.
 Beliefs which have competed with each other for the hearts and minds of people throughout the World.
 That competition has at times grown violent and bloody.
 But now the competition must give way to compassion and cooperation.
 The Greatest Love is trying to show us that all religions, with a basis in love, are worth cherishing and not demonizing.
 That we can have different beliefs while sharing the same humanity.
 It is up to all believers to bring peace among the religions despite having different beliefs.
 And the common thread of love will help us on that journey.

-I believe the future does not consist of one supreme religion nor a world with no religions.
+I believe the future will not consist of one supreme religion nor a world with no religions.
 Instead I believe there will be many loving religions.
 But in order for a religion to become a loving religion they must confront the chains that prevent them from truly opening themselves up to love.
 Chains such as institutionalized patriarchy and misogyny, homophobia, and even intolerance of atheists or practitioners of other faiths.
 Despite these problems and all the historical and current violence done wrongly in their god(s) name, religions can provide comfort and answers to difficult questions in difficult times.
 For a good portion of humanity seeking such answers, I believe religions have an important role to play in perpetuity.

 I believe The Greatest Love has provided all religions a common cause: to see past their differing beliefs and see the humanity in all people.
 When that day comes, when all the great religions look to each other as friends despite having different beliefs they can look to the Heavens and realize that their beliefs were always secondary.
 Their beliefs were always just a means to an end.
 And that end was love.